As an Amazon affiliate, I earn from qualifying purchases.

-In this post, I review five of the best universal remotes for Bose systems.
-I’ll also show you how you can get a replacement remote for some of the most popular Bose speaker models if that is your preference.
+In this post, I review the five best remotes for Bose speakers and soundbars.
+I’ll give you some universal remote options to control other devices and Bose.
+And I’ll offer replacement remotes for some of the most popular Bose speaker models if you prefer.

-Here is my shortlist of the best universal remotes for Bose systems and speakers based on extensive research:
+Here is my list of best Bose remotes based on testing and extensive research:

-I will also include a dynamic table of replacement remotes that integrates with the Amazon API if you are simply looking to replace an existing remote.
+I will also include a dynamic table of replacement remotes that integrates with the Amazon API if you want to replace an existing remote.

 I also listen to it quite a bit at home as part of my Alexa multi-room music configuration.

 This got me thinking…can I pair this with my Harmony Elite remote and include it in my multi-room music configuration?
 Check and check!